THE BASICS of Uncontrolled Cure

 Timing is important when doing multiple pours.
 Ideally, you want to wait for mild exotherm to peak and begin falling before mixing a new batch and pouring.
 Waiting too long could cause an insufficient bond between the two pours.
 Not waiting long enough can cause too much heat to build and cracks to propagate.

-Slower cure allows a deeper pour before too much heat buildup occurs.
-For this reason, we recommend using our slowest systems when casting larger amounts of epoxy: 105 Resin with 209 Extra Slow Hardener, or G/flex.
+A slower cure allows a deeper pour before too much heat buildup occurs.
+For this reason, we recommend using our slowest systems when casting larger amounts of epoxy: 105 Epoxy Resin® with 209 Extra Slow Hardener®, or G/flex®.